 In the top slope of the embankment, where slopes are gradual (about 2% slope), sheet erosion will be slower than on the steeper side slopes of the cell (about 20% slope) (Embankment Modeling white paper).
 As soil and loess move down slope by sheet erosion, it is likely that their volumes would be replenished by deposition of clean loess from the surrounding environs (i.e., a net balance of zero change).
 In the end, the total soil volume on the embankment would not change, though there would be a slow movement of soils down slope, along with the contaminants they could potentially contain.
-However, sheet erosion is not included in the Clive DU PA Model since the top slope of the cover is nearly horizontal and since the side slope will not have DU waste buried beneath it.
-Little contamination is likely to be transported by this mechanism, and gully erosion is expected to be far more significant.
+While both sheet and gully erosion are considered in the Clive DU PA Model (v1.2) little contamination is likely to be transported by sheet erosion, and gully erosion is expected to be far more significant.
 Sheet erosion likely would have little effect, except possibly to move a small amount of potentially contaminated soil down slope.